krober10nd/SeismicMesh/paper/paper.md

  * The usage of SDF to implicitly define the meshing domain presents potential use cases in a topology-optimization framework [@laurain2018level] for modeling the sharp interface of salt-bodies in seismological domains.
 In these applications, the 0-level set of a SDF is used to demarcate the boundary of the feature.
 Each inversion iteration, updates to an objective functional produce modifications to the 0-level set.
 In this framework, `SeismicMesh` can be embedded within the inversion algorithm to generate and adapt meshes.

  * Much like how the original `DistMesh` program has been used, `SeismicMesh` can be adapted for other domain-specific applications besides seismology (e.g., fluid dynamics, astrophysics, and oceanography).
 An open source project project is already under way to use the same mesh generation technology for a Python version of `OceanMesh2D` to build industrial-grade meshes of coastal oceans [@roberts2019oceanmesh2d].

+ We expect future extensions of the program to introduce better domain decomposition algorithms to improve parallel performance, and support for both immersed and periodic mesh generation.

 # Acknowledgements